RomainMsrd/UniDABench/README.md

 #### 🔧 Replace these paths:
 - `$(pwd)`: Automatically mounts the current directory (`UniDABench`) into the container.
-- `/path/to/tmp/dir`: Local directory for temporary files or cache.
+- `/path/to/tmp/dir`: Local directory for temporary files or cache. (you can create `tmp` a folder anywhere)

 Inside the container, these paths appear as:
 - `/workspace/data` → Your repository’s root (`UniDABench`)